Cost and Aid

 Visit GradGuard for more information.

 You've got your award letter.
 Now what?
 Follow these easy steps:

 - Read and understand the factors that may affect your financial aid.
-Click here to read the award terms online or download them (pdf).
+See below to read the Award Terms or download them (pdf).

 - Maintain satisfactory progress towards your degree.
 Changes in your enrollment also will affect your financial aid.
 Click here to review the Satisfactory Academic Progress Policy.

 - It is not necessary to formally accept your award letter; we will assume you want the awards you have been given.
 However, if you would like to decline any or all of your awards, please email us at firstname.lastname@example.org or call our office at 563-333-5775.

 - If there is a Federal Direct Subsidized or Unsubsidized loan listed on your award letter, be sure you follow through with the Direct Loan Process.
 Students returning to St. Ambrose for a subsequent term may skip this step if they have already borrowed Direct Loans before.

 - If there is a Perkins Loan listed on your award letter, be sure you follow through with the Perkins Loan Process.